 Although check out was at 10 am, we were allowed to extend until 11.
 After checkout, we were welcome to use the resort’s facilities for the rest of the day if we wished.

 You can make reservations at King’s Creek Plantation’s website.
 You do not have to attend a time share presentation if you just book a stay as a regular guest.
-You can even make a booking through Travelocity, Hotels.com or Expedia.
+You can even make a booking through Travelocity or other online hotel booking sites.